-Need a tool that shows you when your links need redirection?
-Many of you won’t be familiar with Redirect Path, but it’s an essential Chrome extension for getting website information on broken redirects.
+Do you want a tool that shows you when your links need redirecting?
+Many of you won’t be familiar with Redirect Path, but it’s an essential Chrome extension for getting information on broken redirects.

 You know how it is.
 As time goes on, your URLs change.
-Whether that is from a new structure or if you are deleting old content and consolidating your pages, this extension tells you when something goes wrong.
+Whether that is from a new structure or if you’re deleting old content and consolidating your pages, this extension tells you when something goes wrong.

 Through Redirect Path, you can quickly see if a redirect is broken or working correctly, and it highlights status codes like:

 - 500 HTTP